griffpatch/CPCYorkPP/pages/resources.md

 For our secure documents church members login, for:
 ---------------------------------------------------
++	Our Prayer Ministry Guidelines
 +	Our Prayer Ministry Training Notes
 +	Our latest Prayer Ministry Rota for the term
++	Our Prophetic Ministry Weighing Guidelines
 +	PIP Documents
 +	Prayer Team Important Dates (e.g. meetings with leadership etc.)